Alexiou981/team2-imposter-quiz/README.md

 ## Technologies Used

-- HTML, CSS and JavaScript were used as the languages.
+- HTML, Tailwind CSS and JavaScript were used as the languages.
 - [Pixabay](https://pixabay.com/) to downland the images for the logo and the background.
 - [Favicon](https://favicon.io/) to create favicon.
 - [CSS Validator](https://jigsaw.w3.org/css-validator/) to test style.css